MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/machine-reports.md

 ## End of section - Public Preview: Device health and antivirus compliance report in Microsoft Defender for Endpoint

-## Publicly-released: Device health and compliance report in Microsoft Defender for Endpoint
+## Publicly released: Device health and compliance report in Microsoft Defender for Endpoint

 The devices status report provides high-level information about the devices in your organization.
 The report includes trending information showing the sensor health state, antivirus status, OS platforms, and Windows 10 versions.